Chair in Transgender Studies at the University of Victoria: Moving Trans History Forward conferences

 Moving Trans History Forward is a series of international conferences held bi-yearly in Victoria, BC.
-It is founded and organized by the Chair in Transgender Studies and the Academic Director of the Transgender Archive.
-The first conference was held on March 21-23rd 2014, the second on March 17-20nd 2016, and the third on March 22-25th 2018 at the University of Victoria campus.
-The 2020 conference was postponed to March 11-14th 2021 and will be held online.
+It is founded and organized by the Chair in Transgender Studies and the subject matter expert of the Transgender Archives.
+The first conference was held from March 21 to 23, 2014; the second from March 17 to 20, 2016; and the third from March 22 to 25, 2018; all at the University of Victoria campus.
+The 2020 conference was postponed to March 11 to 14, 2021, and hosted online.
+The 2023 conference was the first hybrid version, happening both in person at the University of Victoria and online, between March 30 and April 2, 2023.
+The 2025 conference took place between March 27 and 30, 2025 and was also hosted in a hybrid format.

-The conferences aims to create an inclusive platform for individuals to learn about trans history and activism, as well as explore new findings in trans research and the variety of issues that impact Trans, Nonbinary, Two-Spirit, and other gender-nonconforming people across the world.
+The conferences aim to create an inclusive platform for individuals to learn about Trans+ history and activism, as well as explore new findings in trans research and the variety of issues that impact trans, non-binary, Two-Spirit, and other gender-nonconforming people across the world.
 The conference is not strictly academic, offering presentations by community members, artists, and activists, as well as being open to the public.
-Moving Trans History Forward is one of the largest conferences of its kind in North America, bringing in upwards of 300 participants in 2018.
+Moving Trans History Forward is one of the largest conferences of its kind in North America, bringing in upwards of 450 participants in 2023.